rkilchmn/openedai-whisper-ipex-llm/README.md

 Options:
 -h, --help            Show this help message and exit.
 -m MODEL, --model MODEL
-                     The model to use for transcription.
+                     The model to use for transcription (default 'distil-whisper/distil-large-v3') -d DEVICE, --device DEVICE
-                     Ex. distil-whisper/distil-large-v3 (default 'distil-whisper/distil-small.en')
--d DEVICE, --device DEVICE
                       Set the device for the model.
 Ex. 'xpu' for GPU or 'cpu' (default: 'xpu') -t DTYPE, --dtype DTYPE - NOT implemented yet for OpenVino (will be ignored)